OmarEQMS/usoro-power-plant-matlab/README.md

 - Steady-state values at 100% / 77.5% / 50% load are tabulated against
   manufacturer data in thesis Tables V.1–V.3 (agreement within 5%).
-- Per-test quantitative comparisons against Figures V.1–V.11 are in `docs/model.md`, including the known capability offsets on Tests 4 and 6.
+- Per-test quantitative comparisons against Figures V.1–V.11 are in `docs/model.md`, including the documented air-margin residual on Tests 4 and 6.